Noderyos/NOAA-Tracker/README.md

 > In `/opt/NOAA/scripts/get_next_pass.py`, edit the last 3 values in function with : your GTM+?, latitude, longitude

+> In `/opt/NOAA/scripts/check_pass.sh`, edit mysql command with creds of your database

 Setup scan check every minute, run `crontab -e` and add `* * * * * bash /opt/NOAA/scripts/check_pass.sh` at the end